Institute of Occupational Therapy

 The great advantage of this modular system is that it offers candidates maximum freedom of choice.

 The Occupational Therapy Research Unit prioritises projects that enable people with restricted abilities to achieve more autonomy and participation in self-sufficiency, education, work, leisure and social life.
-Quality assurance and the development of services in occupational therapy, the development and evaluation of new products, technologies and therapeutic offers as well as research of environmental influences on the participation of people with disabilities are priorities of the Occupational Therapy Research Unit.
+Key research subjects are Quality assurance and the development of services in occupational therapy, the development and evaluation of new products, technologies and therapeutic services as well as research of environmental influences on the participation of people with disabilities.

 Our team consists of highly skilled experts in Occupational Therapy, Medical Education, Health Sociology, Health Promotion and Quality Development in the Healthcare System with a proven record of broad experience in practice, research and teaching as well as international and interdisciplinary cooperation.